jknagin/Udacity-DRLND-P1-Navigation/README.md

 ### Getting Started

+1. Follow the instructions on the [Udacity repository] to configure a Python environment with the dependencies and Unity environments.
+1. Clone this project and ensure it can be ran with the Python environment.
-1. Download the environment from one of the links below.
+1. Download the Banana environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)